erglo/howto-collection/HowTo - GitHub - Connect with SSH (via Git Bash on Windows).md

 # Lists the files in your .ssh directory, if they exist
 ```

-If you receive an error that ~/.ssh doesn't exist, you do not have an existing SSH key pair in the default location.
+If you receive an error that `~/.ssh` doesn't exist, you do _not_ have an existing SSH key pair in the default location.
 Either generate a new SSH key or upload an existing key.
-By default, the filenames of supported public keys for GitHub are one of the following:
+By default, the filenames of supported public keys for GitHub are one of the following.

 - id_rsa.pub
 - id_ecdsa.pub
 - id_ed25519.pub

 ----